 Modern Monetary Theory (MMT) implies some interesting connections between money, taxes, social cooperation, freedom and different economic systems.
-In particular, it brings to light some of the social possibilities opened up by fiat money.
+In particular, it brings to light some of the social possibilities open to societies with sovereign currencies.

 It seems clear that under any social system it will be necessary to impose at least minimal constraints on social activity until and unless we can evolve to a level where all cooperation is spontaneous and voluntary.
 Personally, I am on the side of keeping those constraints, in their overall effect on personal freedoms, as minimal as possible.

 I think economic libertarians do have a point when they identify tax obligations as one form of social constraint on individual behavior.
 In addition to underpinning demand for the national currency, taxation serves various roles under capitalism – a measure of business-cycle stabilization, a degree of income redistribution, and an opening up of space for public-sector activity.
-For governments who are not the monopoly issuers of their own fiat currency under a flexible exchange-rate regime – such as state governments in federal systems, and national governments with fixed or pegged exchange rates or ties to a common currency arrangement – taxation also serves a funding role.
+For governments who are not the monopoly issuers of their own currencies – such as state governments in federal systems, and national governments operating within the European Monetary Union – taxation also serves a financing role.
 There is plenty of room for legitimate disagreement on the appropriate extent of these roles.
-But it seems clear that these roles are required to at least some extent under capitalism to preserve the system itself (to avoid social breakdown, rioting, etc).
-It is precisely because capitalism entails greater personal freedom than, say, a police state, that social cohesion must be sought through non-violent means as much as possible.
-To the extent this is not possible, personal freedom suffers.
+But it seems clear that these roles are required to at least some extent to maintain social stability.
+It is precisely because we wish to foster greater personal freedom than would be permitted in a police state that social cohesion must be sought through non-violent means as much as possible.
+To the extent that this is not possible, personal freedom suffers.

 Although I agree that taxation in some sense modifies individual behavior and freedom, I don’t think its freedom-reducing effects should be overstated.
-There are many other aspects of capitalism that impinge on personal freedoms to a much greater extent.
+In our present system, capitalism, there are many other institutions that impinge on personal freedoms to a much greater extent.
 At its core, the system is based on capital (and its flip side, wage labor).
 This social relation relies on the existence of a large class of people who, not owning means of production, are compelled to sell their labor power to capitalists.
 There is a compulsion in this relation for the majority who must sell their labor power.
-For example, when peasant farmers in developing countries are expelled from land and essentially forced by circumstances to enter the capitalist ‘free’ labor exchange, they suffer a significant loss of personal freedom.
+For example, when peasant farmers in developing countries are expelled from land and coerced into the capitalist ‘free’ labor exchange, they suffer a significant loss of personal freedom.
 But there is compulsion even for the owners of the means of production – the capitalists.
-They are compelled to exploit workers (in Marx’s technical sense of maximizing the rate of surplus value) to the full extent allowed under the law.
+They are compelled to exploit workers (in Marx’s technical sense of maximizing the rate of surplus value) to the full extent permitted under the law.
 If there were no child labor laws, for example, capitalists would have no choice (if they are to remain as capitalists) but to hire child labor.
 We know this from history and the experiences of some developing countries today.
 The introduction of child labor laws was in one sense a restriction on the freedom of capitalists, but it also gave them more freedom in another sense: they were now free to behave more humanely and yet remain capitalists.
 In my view, taxation has much less impact on personal freedom than the social relation capital.

 This may provide part of the explanation for why the hope of progressing to a liberating and freeing socialism – a libertarian socialism – has appeared, at least until now, unattainable and utopian.
-By a libertarian socialism, I mean a system in which the means of production are owned in common, the social product is shared, and people are free to do as they please beyond some labor-time or other equivalent commitment – a commitment that should be becoming freer, more creative, and increasingly voluntary as technology advances.
-In its highest form, this libertarian socialism would entail “from each according to his ability, to each according to his need”, but it would also entail cooperation without compulsion, and maximal space for individual freedom.
+By a libertarian socialism, I mean a system in which the means of production are owned in common, the social product is shared, and people are free to do as they please so long as it causes no harm beyond some labor-time or other equivalent commitment – a commitment that should be becoming freer, more creative, and increasingly voluntary as technology advances.
+In its highest form, this libertarian socialism would entail “from each according to her/his ability, to each according to her/his need”, but it would also entail cooperation without compulsion, and maximal space for individual freedom.
 It seems that such an idea will always remain utopian unless and until we have evolved to a level where our cooperation is largely spontaneous and voluntary.
 Attempts at a libertarian socialism before that point is reached would seem likely to end in a regression back to capitalism or a degeneration into authoritarianism.

-It is here that the social possibilities inherent in fiat money seem of special interest.
-Fiat money offers the possibility of progressing over time from our current system to a liberating and freeing socialism, if that is the political will.
-Fiat money seems especially conducive to the democratic selection of paths that are neither purely capitalistic nor purely socialistic.
-The fact that in our present system a sovereign government need not be financially constrained means that we can do things as a society that capitalists would never do following the dictates of profit.
+It is here that the social possibilities inherent in sovereign currencies seem of special interest.
+Sovereign currencies offer the possibility of progressing over time from our current system to a liberating and freeing socialism, if that is the political will.
+Sovereign currencies seem especially conducive to the democratic selection of paths that are neither purely capitalistic nor purely socialistic.
+The fact that a currency-issuing government faces no revenue constraint means that societies who have established such governments can do things that capitalists would never do following the narrow dictates of profit.
 The result is something other than pure capitalism.
 And the more things we do that ignore the logic of capital and the profit motive, the less like capitalism the system will become.
 How far we choose to go down this path is up to us and future generations.
 One possibility – but only one – is that as we get a taste of freedom from the dictates of capital, we may increasingly opt for more such freedom.

 In response to this argument, one objection might be that capital is what drives – and is most fundamental to – the existing system.
-But MMT shows, I think, that government and fiat money are logically prior to capital.
-Fiat money is apart from capital, and not contingent on the existence of capital.
+But MMT shows that society and its choice of currency system is logically prior to capital.
+Sovereign currency is apart from and above capital, and not contingent on the existence of capital.
 Following Marx, I do think capital drives – and is fundamental – to the sphere of private capitalist activity.
 In a commodity-money or commodity-backed money system, which is what Marx analyzed, this capitalist activity tends to encroach on all other activities, subsuming them into its logic or eliminating them.
 In these systems, although society can try to ignore the dictates of capital by expanding public-sector activities (and in fact did so in many areas), there will always be an unrelenting pressure for these activities to be re-subjected to the logic of capital (e.g. the pressure to privatize, roll back social gains, etc.).
-But fiat money is external to capital, and is not – or, rather, need not be – subject to the same pressures as capital, and so need not be subjected to its demands.
-The fact that governments have continued to operate as if fiat money is commodity-backed money (as if they are financially constrained) has meant that these pressures on public-sector activities to revert back to profit imperatives have remained in full force.
-But if we realize that the operation of fiat money allows us to do as we please and that capitalists can like it or lump it, things can be different.
+But sovereign currency is external to capital, and is not subject to the same pressures as capital.
+It need not be put to the same narrow profit-making purposes as capital.
+The fact that governments have continued to operate as if sovereign currency is commodity-backed money (as if they are financially constrained) has meant that these pressures on public-sector activities to revert back to profit imperatives have remained in full force.
+But if we realize that the operation of sovereign currency allows us, within resource limits, to do as we please and that capitalists can like it or lump it, things can be different.

 I don’t mean to suggest that we are all on a smooth escalator ride to heaven.
 Far from it.
 Those with the most power have the biggest stake in the existing system.
 Social choices that go against elite interests will meet with stiff resistance.
 Any gains, however these are conceived, will only come through social struggle.
-Even so, the breakdown of commodity-backed money and the emergence of fiat money means that a key to positive change has been placed within our grasp.
+Even so, the breakdown of commodity-backed money and the re-emergence, in most countries, of sovereign currency mean that a key to positive change has been placed within our grasp.

 Our only recourse – the only viable recourse of general populations around the world – is to assert our opposition to the brutality the elites have in store.
-Fiat money allows us to express our democratically determined collective desire independently of what capitalists demand.
-If this is so, the first true half-step away from pure capitalism may already have occurred without us realizing it.
+Sovereign currencies allow us to express our democratically determined collective desire independently of what capitalists demand.
+If this is so, the first true half-step away from capitalism may already have occurred without us realizing it.
 And because we haven’t realized it, we haven’t completed that first step.
-We have fiat money, but we haven’t made full use of it.
+Many of us have sovereign currencies, but we haven’t made full use of them.

 All this is still very far from socialism.
-But making full use of fiat money’s social potential may offer a non-utopian path to socialism.
+But making full use of a sovereign currency’s social potential may offer a non-utopian path to socialism.
 The path is non-utopian because the starting point is grounded in the existing system, and is therefore concrete and understandable.
-Fiat money has re-emerged after a failed attempt to chain society to a mere commodity (gold), in response to otherwise irresolvable crises endemic to capitalism, and offers a different logic.
+Sovereign currencies have re-emerged after a failed attempt to chain society to a mere commodity (gold), in response to otherwise irresolvable crises endemic to capitalism, and offers a different logic.
 If we follow this different logic – which enables true independence of some activities from capital’s logic, rather than a strained separation of those activities, with capital always encroaching, always exerting pressure to conform to its demands – attempts at social cooperation may have a firmer footing.
 If we get a taste for this, we may want more of it.
 Capital might whither away slowly, or abruptly.
-But even if the process were only gradual, the qualitative change would be revolutionary.
+But even if the process were only gradual, the qualitative change would be significant.
 To the extent that capital survived for a time, it would be on our terms, not its own.

-But the most crucial point is that fiat money opens up social possibilities.
-Although I have focused on the prospects for socialism – that being my political preference – fiat money, properly utilized, equally provides grounds for optimism for those interested in maintaining a mixed economy.
-That includes conservatives and economic libertarians who want to keep public-sector activities to a minimum, and liberals who may want the public sector to play a more expansive role.
-The crucial point is that fiat money – properly utilized – enables public-sector and non-market activities to be run on whatever principles society collectively desires.
+But the main point is that sovereign currency opens up social possibilities.
+Although I have focused on the prospects for socialism – that being my political preference – sovereign currency, properly utilized, equally provides grounds for optimism for those with different political preferences.
+That includes economic libertarians who want to keep public-sector activities to a minimum as well as liberals and conservatives who may want the public sector to play a more or less expansive role.
+The key point is that sovereign currency – properly utilized – enables public-sector and non-market activities to be run on whatever principles society collectively desires.
 If society wants government to act like capital, with crises the only means of resolving capitalism’s internal contradictions, that is an option.
 We know it is an option, because we have been following it for thirty-five years.
 But there are other options, not all progressive.
 In these other options, a larger or smaller part of the economy could be free to run on non-profit principles, ignoring the logic of capital, if that is our preference.
 Meanwhile, the social relation capital could be left to operate on its own logic to the degree we deemed that appropriate.